apache/druid/distribution/asf-release-process-guide.md

 3. From druid-website, checkout branch `asf-site`.

+4. From druid-website-src, checkout the branch you created to update the staged Druid website or create a new branch from `master` if you don't have.

-4. From druid-website-src, create a branch from `master` and run `./release.sh 0.17.0 0.17.0`, replacing `0.17.0` where the first argument is the release version and 2nd argument is commit-ish.
+5. From druid-website-src, run `./release.sh 0.17.0 0.17.0`, replacing `0.17.0` where the first argument is the release version and 2nd argument is commit-ish.
 This script will:

 * checkout the tag of the Druid release version
 * build the docs for that version into druid-website-src
 * build druid-website-src into druid-website
 * stage druid-website-src and druid-website repositories to git.

-5. Make a PR to the src repo (https://github.com/apache/druid-website-src) and to the website repo (https://github.com/apache/druid-website).
+6. Make a PR to the src repo (https://github.com/apache/druid-website-src) and to the website repo (https://github.com/apache/druid-website).
 Once the website PR is merged, https://druid.apache.org/ will be updated immediately.

 ### Draft a release on github